Skip to main content

 Now when you click the selected text or object, you will jump directly to the bookmark you chose.

 Note: Want to display a pane in your Word window to easily insert, rename, show/hide bookmarks?
 Download Kutools for Word now!
-Beyond this, Kutools boasts a myriad of 100+ other features and offers a 60-day free trial.
+Beyond this, Kutools boasts a myriad of 100+ other features.
 Don't wait, give it a try today!

 Linking to a heading within a Word document